7 Key Signs Your Concrete Needs Leveling

 If any section of your outdoor concrete creates a noticeable step or catches your foot when walking normally, schedule a professional assessment right away.

-Sign 4: Cracks That Are Widening or Spreading
+Sign 4: Small Cracks Are Getting Bigger

 Not all concrete cracks indicate a leveling problem.
 Hairline surface cracks from normal curing are cosmetic and generally harmless.
 However, certain crack patterns are strong indicators that your slab is settling and needs professional concrete raising.